 4. Rotate the dough 90', roll out again (long and flat).

 6. Hold up 2 sides, seal and roll it round and flat.
 Place the winter melon filling in the middle.
 Seal.

 7. Sealed side face down.
 Gently flatten the dough with your palm.
 Place on a lined baking tray.
 Repeat for the rest.

 8. Egg wash.
 Slit the top with a knife.
 Sprinkle with some sesame seeds.

 9. Bake in a preheated oven 180'C for 20 minutes (Traditional Mode).
-If you like my recipe, click here, follow my facebook page to receive more recipe updates.
+If you like my recipe, click here, LIKE & follow Miki's Food Archives facebook page to receive more recipe updates.
 Don't forget to change the setting to 'SEE FIRST' if you wish to see my post on your Facebook news feed.
 Enjoy!

 This recipe was adapted from SiuKitchen.
 If you can understand Cantonese, do watch her video tutorial here: